engrjvramos/engrjvramos/README.md

 ## Hi, I'm Jose Ramos.

 I'm a self-taught web-developer based in Manila, Philippines.
-I like music, cooking, nature, and coding.
+A passionate individual who strives to learn new technologies to solve problems and create sustainable & responsive websites and web apps.

 ### Get In Touch